Authentication

 To clear cached credential data from the session, use [Session.reset()](https://api.docs.inrupt.com/docs/developer-tools/api/java/inrupt-client/latest/com/inrupt/client/auth/Session.html#reset\(\)).

-For information on access grants, see [access-requests-and-grants](https://docs.inrupt.com/sdk/java-sdk/access-requests-and-grants "mention").
+For information on access grants, see [Access Requests and Grants](/sdk/java-sdk/access-requests-and-grants.md).